alexxie16/English_Learning/words/2025/words-Dec-25.md

 ## Words Explain

 Can you help me understand the words below?
-Give me a break down of "Definition", "Common usage", one or two "Examples" and Alternatives, also make sure to mention if the word is commonly used in the "Common usage", thank you!
+Give me a break down of "Definition", "Common usage", one or two "Examples" and Alternative words, also make sure to mention if the word is commonly used in daily life, thank you!

 An example like below for Somber: